chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

   either the reviewer or developer (given sufficient permissions), as decided between the two of them.

-  Note: Recall that while git history can be rewritten, it is difficult and does not remove any local copies that have been pulled down.
+  Note: It's not generally possible to completely remove a commit from git by the time it makes it in to the master branch.
 So be very careful not to commit anything that you might regret later (e.g., sensitive code, code owned by anyone other than yourself).
 Ideally, the review will catch such issues, but the ultimate responsibility is on the developer.

 * If you are reviewing code from an external contributor without push privileges, please look through the `Reviewer responsibilities`_ once more